lucascherzer/dirmirror/README.md

 ## Verifying correct download

-To verify that all files have been downloaded correctly, run `find . -type f -exec md5sum {} + | LC_ALL=C sort | md5sum` on both machines, if the hashes match, everything should be fine.
+To verify that all files have been downloaded correctly, run `tree | md5sum` on both machines in the mirrored directory, if the hashes match, everything should be fine.

 This does not only verify the correct hierarchy, but also the integrity of the files.
-**NOTE:** The given command does not account for empty directories.

-## Dependencies

-- argparse
-- termcolor
-- alive_progress

-All dependencies can be installed via `pip3`

 ## TODO

-- fix bash oneliner to verify download
 - maybe: add threading